junocodesa/NebulaForge/README.md

 3. Code, commit, and re-run the tool each time for inspiration before drafting the next change.
 4. Once everything feels finished, bundle the notes into a post and celebrate the solo project.

+Need a refresher on flags or what `--detail` means?
+Jump into `docs/cli_guide.md` for a short reference that read like the logbook of a real solo dev.

 ## Running

 ```bash